 Efficiency

-The light emitted by one diode is not very bright, but several diodes can be combined to make a torch or bicycle light that is more compact and uses much less battery power than an incandescent bulb.
+The light emitted by one diode is not very bright (though that is improving), but several diodes can be combined to make a light that is more compact and uses much less electrical energy than an incandescent bulb.
 Arrays of many diodes are fabricated using some of the same large-scale production techniques used for electronics.
-The light is emitted directionally, but that is a useful feature for many of the current applications (e.g. torches).
+The light is emitted directionally, unlike domestic light bulbs, but that is a useful feature for many of the current applications such as torches, or replacements for halogen spotlights (photo at right) such as those widely used in kitchens and bathrooms.

-The efficiency of the brightest LEDs been increasing steadily.
-Even at efficiencies comparable to incandescents they have the advantages of low-voltage operation and long life, and are therefore in widespread use as indicators, illumination signs, and more recently torches.
+The efficiency of the brightest LEDs has been increasing steadily.
+Even at fairly low efficiencies (comparable to incandescents) they have the advantages of low-voltage operation and long life, and so have been in widespread use as indicator and illumination signs for quite some time.
+More recently, they have become widely used for compact, light-weight portable devices such as torches and bicycle lights because even small, low-power batteries produce sufficient light and last a very long time.

-The future of LED lighting has great potential.
+LED lighting has huge potential in the future.
 Producers predict that efficiencies two or three times better than fluorescent lights seem possible.
-If this is combined with acceptable colour balance, and a way to produce diffused light to fill a room, there is a possibility of a true revolution in lighting since arrays of LEDs need not come in the form of bulky bulbs or tubes.
+When this is combined with ways to produce diffused light to fill a room, there is a possibility of a true revolution in lighting since arrays of LEDs need not come in the form of bulky bulbs or tubes.
 Rooms might be lit by large-area flat panels or interesting shapes.

 End of life

-Light-emitting diode lights would generally be classified with other electronic goods, and should be brought to local waste disposal centres.
-As they are not yet in common use it is not entirely clear what the recycling situation is.
+Light-emitting diode lights would generally be classified with other electronic goods, and should be brought to local waste recycling centres.

 Conclusion